 Many of these regulatory rules have clauses involving cybersecurity, which further complicates the matter.
 If you’re not compliant, you’re also likely at higher risk for a data breach, and that’s the last thing any business needs.

-Whether you fall under HIPAA, PCI, GBLA or another form of compliance, failure to meet your requirements results in hefty fines.
+Whether you fall under HIPAA, PCI, GBLA, or another form of compliance, failure to meet the requirements can result in hefty fines.